 Premiums and discounts are amortized and interest is accrued using the level-yield, scientific method of effective interest amortization over the term of the respective issues.
 Non-marketable, market-based securities are Treasury notes and bonds issued to governmental accounts that are not traded on any securities exchange, but mirror the prices of marketable securities with similar terms.
-Investment maturity dates for fiscal years 2020 and 2019 range from October 31, 2020 to July 15, 2023 and October 31, 2019 to February 28, 2023, respectively, and interest rates for the same fiscal years range from .125 percent to 7.250 percent, respectively.
+Investment maturity dates for fiscal years 2021 and 2020 range from December 31, 2021 to September 30, 2025 and October 31, 2020 to July 15, 2023, respectively, and interest rates for the same fiscal years range from .125 percent to 7.25 percent and .125 percent to 7.25 percent, respectively.